ec-jrc/cbm/README.md

 schemes.
 The EU  Paying Agencies (PA) who adapt CbM will migrate to the use of Copernicus Sentinel data to check aid applications.

-CbM applies to the complete territory of the Member States and makes use of continuously updated data streams from the Sentinel-1 and -2 sensors.
-This implies the use of Big Data Analytics solutions, that require parallel processing compute infrastructure, such as cloud services.
-In support to CbM implementation the European Commission's science and knowledge service, the Joint Research Center (JRC), demonstrates compute solutions that are modular and built exclusively on open source components.
-Although the modules are tailored to use on a cloud infrastructure, such as Copernicus DIAS (Data and Information Access Services), most can run on single platform solutions as well.
-Central to the modules is the use of a spatial database component for storage of PA parcel data sets, metadata storage and process control.
-Most processes read from the database, execute relevant tasks, and (may) store results back in the database.

-A core concept in CbM is reduction.
-This is currently implemented primarily as statistics extraction, which can then be used in subsequent analytics.
-Examples modules that apply machine learning for outlier analysis have been developed.
-Other components are aimed at providing access to users that need analytical outputs for reporting, or data extraction, including image extracts, for further client-side detailed analysis.

-This code repository provides access to the CbM project code, which can be set up, configured and run on an in-house or cloud computing infrastructure for development and testing purposes.
-The modular approach is documented in the Wiki pages.

 ## Prerequisites